-- EMDR (Eye Movement Desensitization and Reprocessing is used to help people process and overcome traumatic experiences.
+- EMDR (Eye Movement Desensitization and Reprocessing are used to help people process and overcome traumatic experiences.
 It can benefit those with high-functioning depression who experienced trauma.

 - Trauma therapy involves working with a therapist to address and heal from past traumatic experiences.
-Healing can be an essential part of treatment for people with high-functioning depression who may have experienced trauma contributing to their mental health issues.
+Healing can be essential to treatment for people with high-functioning depression who may have experienced trauma contributing to their mental health issues.

 Seek an addiction treatment program that addresses the specific needs of individuals with high-functioning depression and substance abuse.
-Treatment may include group therapy, individual therapy, dual diagnosis treatment, EMDR, and trauma therapy.
+Treatment may include group therapy, individual therapy, dual diagnosis, EMDR, and trauma therapy.

 In addition to traditional addiction treatment programs, intensive outpatient programs (IOPs) and partial hospitalization programs (PHPs) can be helpful for people with high-functioning depression and substance abuse.
 These programs offer more intensive care than traditional outpatient treatment but do not require the person to stay overnight in a treatment facility.